Best Hosted PBX Provider Australia (2026): What to Look For

 Mistake 3: Signing a Long Contract Before Testing Call Quality on Your Actual Connection

 Call quality on NBN varies significantly based on connection type (FTTP, FTTC, FTTB, HFC), ISP, and time of day.
-A hosted PBX provider that performs well on a colleague's FTTP connection may produce noticeable jitter on your FTTC connection, particularly during peak evening congestion.
+A cloud phone system company that performs well on a colleague's FTTP connection may produce noticeable jitter on your FTTC connection, particularly during peak evening congestion.
 Good providers offer a trial period specifically so you can test call quality in your environment before committing.
 If a provider does not offer any trial or proof-of-concept period before requiring a 12-month contract, that is a risk worth taking seriously.
 At minimum, negotiate a performance clause that allows you to exit if call quality does not meet an agreed standard after a defined remediation period.

 Your Next Steps: Before You Commit to a Provider

-Use this checklist before signing with any hosted PBX provider.
+Use this checklist before signing with any cloud phone system company.
 Completing these steps before committing significantly reduces the risk of a poor outcome.

 Pre-commitment checklist: - [ ] Confirm the provider supports AU geographic numbers in your state code and can supply or port a 1300/1800 number if you need one - [ ] Get an itemised quote for your exact seat count and feature requirements, not just the headline per-user price - [ ] Ask specifically about your existing number(s): are they Category A or Category C?
 What is the porting timeline? - [ ] Confirm the contract terms: month-to-month or fixed term, auto-renewal conditions, early termination fee - [ ] Confirm AUD billing (not USD) and check for fair use caps on "unlimited" call plans - [ ] Ask whether 000 emergency calling is configured by default and what you need to do to verify it - [ ] Test the mobile app if any staff will use softphones on their phones or laptops - [ ] If you own SIP desk phones already, confirm they are compatible before ordering hardware from the provider - [ ] Request a trial period or pilot before committing to a long contract - [ ] Check whether the provider is a TIO member (search at tio.com.au)

-When evaluating hosted PBX providers through an MSP or IT provider, it is worth understanding where their recommendations come from and what information does not always make it into the conversation.
+When evaluating cloud phone system companies through an MSP or IT provider, it is worth understanding where their recommendations come from and what information does not always make it into the conversation.
 Our guide on what your MSP is not telling you about your phone system covers the questions to ask and the business model dynamics that shape MSP advice.

-What is the typical cost of a hosted PBX provider in Australia per user per month?
+What is the typical cost of a cloud phone system company in Australia per user per month?

-For Australian SMBs, mid-tier hosted PBX plans with unlimited local and national calls, auto-attendant, voicemail-to-email, and mobile app access typically cost $30-50 per user per month.
+For Australian SMBs, mid-tier cloud phone system plans with unlimited local and national calls, auto-attendant, voicemail-to-email, and mobile app access typically cost $30-50 per user per month.
 Budget plans start around $15-25 per user but often exclude features like the auto-attendant or include limited call minutes.
 Full-featured plans with call recording and priority support run $50-80 per user.
 Enterprise and MSP-managed options start around $80-120 per user.
-See the hosted PBX pricing guide for a full breakdown of what is included at each tier.
+See the cloud phone system pricing guide for a full breakdown of what is included at each tier.

-Can I keep my existing phone number when switching to a hosted PBX provider?
+Can I keep my existing phone number when switching to a cloud phone system company?

 Yes.
 Under ACMA's number portability framework, you have the right to port your existing phone number to a new provider.
 Geographic local numbers (02, 03, 07, 08 prefixes) are typically Category A ports, which complete in 5-10 business days with minimal disruption.
 Numbers tied to legacy ISDN or other physical line infrastructure are Category C ports and take longer.
-Your new hosted PBX provider should manage the porting process on your behalf.
+Your new cloud phone system company should manage the porting process on your behalf.
 During the porting window, your old service remains active so you do not lose calls.
 For detail on AU porting rules, timelines, and what can go wrong, see the number porting Australia guide.

-Yes.
-Hosted PBX is designed to run over any broadband internet connection, including NBN.
+Yes. cloud phone system is designed to run over any broadband internet connection, including NBN.
 The key variables are your NBN connection type and available upload bandwidth.
 FTTP connections with symmetrical upload deliver the best call quality.
 FTTC and HFC connections have lower upload limits, which can create quality issues if multiple calls run simultaneously.
 As a rough guide, allow 100 kbps of upload per simultaneous call using G.711 codec, or 40 kbps per call using G.729.
-A quality hosted PBX provider will assess your connection during setup and recommend the right codec configuration.
+A quality cloud phone system company will assess your connection during setup and recommend the right codec configuration.
 For a detailed look at how NBN affects VOIP call quality, see the VOIP call quality guide.

-What happens to my hosted PBX if the internet goes down?
+What happens to my cloud phone system if the internet goes down?

-Hosted PBX calls run over your internet connection.
+cloud phone system calls run over your internet connection.
 If your internet goes down, inbound calls to your number will not reach your desk phones or softphones.
 Most providers offer automatic failover options to handle this: inbound calls can be forwarded to a mobile number, an alternate number, or sent directly to voicemail if the primary internet connection is unavailable.
 This needs to be configured before an outage occurs, not during one.
 If your business cannot tolerate any inbound call interruption, discuss a 4G failover router setup with your provider, which automatically switches to a mobile data connection if your fixed-line NBN drops.
 This is separate from the standard power outage risk: NBN equipment (modem, router, and VOIP handsets) loses power during a blackout unless you have battery backup.
-ISP-supplied ATAs include a battery backup unit for exactly this reason.
-Hosted PBX on your own equipment does not, unless you add a UPS.
+ISP-supplied ATAs include a battery backup unit for exactly this reason. cloud phone system on your own equipment does not, unless you add a UPS.

-Does hosted PBX support 000 emergency calls in Australia?
+Does cloud phone system support 000 emergency calls in Australia?

-What is the difference between a hosted PBX and a cloud PBX?
+What is the difference between a cloud phone system and a cloud PBX?

-How do I know if a hosted PBX provider is legitimate and compliant in Australia?
+How do I know if a cloud phone system company is legitimate and compliant in Australia?

 There are two main checks.
 First, verify that the provider is a registered carrier or carriage service provider under the Telecommunications Act 1997, or that they operate on top of a registered carrier.
 ACMA maintains a register of licensed carriers at acma.gov.au.
 Second, check whether the provider is a member of the Telecommunications Industry Ombudsman (TIO) scheme.
 TIO membership is required for providers with annual revenue above a threshold, and membership means you have access to free external dispute resolution if things go wrong.
 You can search for TIO members at tio.com.au.
 Providers that are not TIO members are not necessarily illegitimate, but you lose that dispute resolution avenue.
 Also confirm that 1300 and 1800 numbers are supplied through an ACMA-registered carrier if you require them.